izcm/dmrkt-demo/README.md

 - Docker + Docker Compose
 - A mainnet RPC URL — [Alchemy](https://www.alchemy.com/) works well.
-- Authenticated with GitHub Container Registry — if you've pulled from `ghcr.io` before, you're probably fine.
+- Authenticated with GitHub Container Registry.
+If you've pulled from `ghcr.io` before, you're probably fine.
 If not, see [401 on image pull](#401-on-image-pull) in Troubleshooting.

 Create a `.env` in root.
 Set `MAINNET_RPC` to the full provider URL, API key included: